AaronCZim/to-multiline-string/README.md

 # To Multiline String
 A quick way to see the model as your programs run.
-There is only one function, toMultilineString which turns data into a formatted string with newlines and tabulation so you can easily read your model's value.
+There is only one function, toMultilineString which turns data into a formatted string with newlines and indentation so you can easily read your model's value.

 Just add the line:
 ```Elm